microsoft/FluidFramework/docs/content/docs/recipes/node.md

    import { TinyliciousClient } from "@fluidframework/tinylicious-client";
    import { SharedMap } from "fluid-framework";
    import readlineAsync from "readline-async";

-   async function start() {

-   }

-   start().catch(console.error());
    ```

 ### Move Fluid data to the terminal

-1. The Fluid runtime will bring changes made to the timestamp from any client to the current client.
-But Fluid is agnostic about the UI framework.
-You can use a helper method to get the Fluid data, from the SharedMap object, into the view layer (the React state).
+1. The Fluid runtime will bring changes made to the value from any client to the current client.
 Add the following code below the import statements.
-This method is called when the application loads the first time, and the value that is returned form it is assigned to a React state property.

     ```js
-    const getFluidData = async () => {

-        // TODO 1: Configure the container.
+    // TODO 1: Configure the container

+    async function readInput() {
-        // TODO 2: Get the container from the Fluid service.
+      // TODO 2: Read the input container id
-        // TODO 3: Return the Fluid random number object.
     }

+    function loadCli(map) {
+       // TODO 3: Set the value that will appear on the terminal

+       // TODO 4: Register handlers
+   }

+    async function createContainer() {
+      // TODO 5: Create the container
+    }

+    async function loadContainer(id) {
+      // TODO 6: Get the container from the Fluid service }

+    async function start() {
+        // TODO 7: Read container id from terminal and create/load container }

+   start().catch(console.error());
     ```

 1. Replace `TODO 1` with the following code.
-Note that there is only one object in the container: a SharedMap holding the timestamp.
+Note that there is only one object in the container: a SharedMap holding the random number.
 Note also that `sharedRandomNumber` is the ID of the `SharedMap` object and it must be unique within the container.

     ```js
       const client = new TinyliciousClient();